justHungryMan/COCO-Assistant/README.md

 cas.remove_cat()
 ['tiny.json', 'tiny2.json']
-Who needs a cat removal?
+Select categories to use
 tiny.json

 Categories present:
 ['building', 'vehicles]

-Enter categories you wish to remove: building
+Select categories to use:
+building
 ['building']
 Press n if you're done entering categories, else continue n
-Removing specified categories...
+Using specified categories...
 ```
 The modified annotation can be found in `./results/removal`